The 3 easiest level 1 CFA exam topics are:

 There are 3 forms of market efficiency: weak, semi-strong, and strong.
 Each next form includes the previous one as shown below:

 Weak form efficient market when all past information about prices and volumes are included in the price of an asset.

-Semi-strong form efficient market when all past information about prices and volumes as well as all publicly available information are included in the price of an asset.
+Semi-strong form efficient market when all past information about prices and volumes as well as all publicly available information is included in the price of an asset.

-Strong form efficient market when all past information about prices and volumes as well as all publicly available and confidential information are included in the price of an asset.
+Strong form efficient market when all past information about prices and volumes as well as all publicly available and confidential information is included in the price of an asset.

 What follows is that:

-for weak form efficient market technical analysis should yield no abnormal returns,
+for a weak form efficient market technical analysis should yield no abnormal returns,

-for semi-strong form efficient market both technical and fundamental analysis should yield no abnormal returns.
+for a semi-strong form efficient market both technical and fundamental analysis should yield no abnormal returns.